Azure/azure-rest-api-specs/specification/sustainabilityservices/resource-manager/readme.md

 suppressions:
   - code: PatchBodyParametersSchema
     reason: Suppress PATCH rule as the required properties are defined during typespec generation.
 Also, empty object can still be passed, properties are not mandatory for the update schema.
+  - code: BodyTopLevelProperties
+    reason: Suppress Body rule as the top level properties are included.
 ```

 ---